 I have met amazing people doing this job, and many clients end up becoming friends (and I’m known to hug, both in person and virtually :).
 I get to use all of my skills and passions to lift other people, businesses and organizations up, and support them as they grow.
 I still love. what.
 I. do.

-Getting a wife on Craigslist, building community capacity, hoarding, and tormenting offspring & animals… all in a day’s work.
+Building community capacity, hoarding, and tormenting offspring & animals… all in a day’s work.

 Hey, you’re still here.
 Cool.
 Me too.